I am a pessimist. When I was a 17 year old college "hippie", I was an ardent

 heart of stone.

-8. There is no reason for anything.
+7. There is no transcendent reason for anything.
 There are "laws of nature" (and

-even these may be more local than universal!), but no grand purpose.
+even these may be local and temporary!), but no grand purpose.

 It is what it is, and shit happens.